orange-cloudfoundry/cf-ops-automation-broker/docs/maintenance_info.md

          * [x] Add new `maintenance_info` field in CoabVarsDto
          * [x] Refine CoabVarsDtoBuilder to set it
       * [x] refine test request to include maintenance_info
+   * [ ] Refactor OsbBuilderHelper
+      * rename update into upgrade
+      * use constants for plan, service guid